 Impact practice is increasingly common among charities.
 But in order to really drive change, funders must support their grantees’ impact practice, and they must examine and improve their own work.
 This short paper outlines how to get started.

 Growing numbers of charities are using theory of change as a strategy and evaluation tool.
-This popularity is partly a symptom of funders asking charities to provide a theory of change in their application or evaluation.
 But can the approach also be useful for funders themselves; and how does the tool differ in this setting?

 How non-profits and for-profits can work better to together and make a bigger difference for people and causes.